French police arrest far-left suspect after rail sabotage – DW – 07/29/2024

 French police arrest far-left suspect after rail sabotageJuly 29, 2024

-Authorities in France have arrested a far-left extremist after a major attack against the rail network that disrupted high-speed trains over the weekend.
+Authorities in France on Monday arrested a far-left extremist after a major attack against the rail network that disrupted high-speed trains over the weekend.

-Interior Minister Gerald Darmanin said on Monday that a far-left activist was arrested at a "railway site" in Oissel on Sunday.

-Separately, Darmanin said the saboteurs' methods bore the hallmarks of far-left extremists.
+Separately, Interior Minister Gerald Darmanin said the saboteurs' methods bore the hallmarks of far-left extremists.

 "We have identified the profiles of several people," Darmanin told France 2 TV.